-You’ll love this Mediterranean couscous salad recipe, loaded with nutrition and flavor from chickpeas, veggies, fresh herbs and a zippy lemon vinaigrette.
-This versatile dish makes a great lunch, light supper, or side depending on what you need.
-And you can make it ahead, the flavors deepen the next day.
-Be sure to watch my video below for how to make this couscous salad and grab the tips and ideas for what to serve along below!
+You’ll love this Mediterranean couscous salad recipe, loaded with nutrition and flavor from chickpeas, veggies, fresh herbs, and a zippy lemon vinaigrette.
+This versatile dish makes a great make-ahead lunch, light supper, or side.

-I just love a dish that is versatile enough that it can play many roles–a large hearty salad, lunch, or light dinner, depending on what one is in the mood for.
-This Mediterranean couscous salad (much like my earlier orzo salad) is just that!
+I love a dish versatile enough to play many roles—a large, hearty salad, lunch, or light dinner, depending on what I’m in the mood for.
+This Mediterranean couscous salad (much like my chickpea salad) is just that!

-Nutty, chewy pearl couscous, joins in with protein-rich chickpeas, lots of chopped fresh veggies, and Mediterranean favorites like olives and artichokes.
+I combine nutty, chewy pearl couscous with protein-rich chickpeas, lots of chopped fresh veggies, and Mediterranean favorites like olives and artichokes.
 Serve it any time of the day and at any temperature.
-Not to mention, it is the perfect balance of nutrition from fiber and vitamin-rich veggies to protein-packed chickpeas.
+It is the perfect balance of nutrition from fiber and vitamin-rich veggies to protein-packed chickpeas.
 If you ask me, this is a power-house little dish!

 Pearl couscous is a staple that’s often on my Mediterranean diet shopping list.
 It is so easy to cook and a wonderful solution when you need a quick meal or a beautiful side to share.